 Smoking is one of the major causes of air pollution and the discarded cigarette butts litter the streets and contaminate water bodies.
 When you smoke indoors or in public places, you also put the health of people around you at the stake.
 Quitting smoking will make you live longer and healthier and also save the environment from the toxic chemicals found in cigarettes.

 Recycling minimizes pollution and preserves our natural resources.
 The process is quite easy and all you have to do is make wise choices.
 Buy products that can be recycled or made from recycled materials.
 In supermarkets, pick the products with least packaging.
 Collect the materials that can be recycled and throw them in a recycle bin provided by the local council.

 Say No To Fire Crackers

-Fireworks is one of the main causes of air and noise pollution.
-The chemicals found in crackers, such as copper, zinc, lead, magnesium, etc. never fully decompose that have an adverse effect on the environment and put human health at stake.
+Fireworks are one of the main causes of air and noise pollution.
+The chemicals found in crackers, such as copper, zinc, lead, magnesium, etc. never fully decompose have an adverse effect on the environment and put human health at stake.
 Say no to crackers and celebrate the festivals and special occasions of life without expanding the carbon footprint.